This article covers various approaches to find and replace text in Word documents using C# in .NET or .NET Core applications.

 Find and Replace Text in Word Documents in C#

-The following are the steps to find and replace a particular text in Word document using Aspose.Words for .NET.
+The following are the steps to find and replace a particular text in a Word document using Aspose.Words for .NET.

 - Create an instance of Document class and initialize with Word document’s path.